-Per S Share Total

-Without Over- With Over- With Over-

-allotment allotment allotment allotment

-Underwriting Discounts and Commissions paid by us Expenses payable by us.....
+Per Share Total Without With Without Over- Over- Over- With Overallotment allotment allotment Commissions paid by us Expenses payable by us.....
 Underwriting Discounts and Commissions paid by selling stockholders

 The offering is being made in compliance with the requirements of Rule 2710(c)(8) of the National Association of Securities Dealers, Inc. Conduct Rules.